PHart3/colimits-agda/HoTT-Agda/README.md

 This directory contains a stripped-down version of Andrew Swan's [branch](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) of the HoTT-Agda library as well as a bunch of additional auxiliary lemmas, which arose during our development of coslice colimits.

-Also, it contains a formal proof of the 2-coherence of the suspension-loop adjunction, which itself relies on a bunch of new auxiliary lemmas.
+In addition, it contributes new machinery that is noteworthy in its own right:

+- It contains a formal proof that wild adjunctions satisfying a higher hexagon identity preserve orthogonal factorization systems in a precise sense.
+It also verifies that the colimit-constant adjunction on Type satisfies this hexagon identity.
+- It contains a formal proof that suspension is 2-coherent as a left adjoint to loop.
   We prove that suspension preserves graph-indexed colimits as a corollary.
-Finally, it contains a formal proof of the 2-coherence of modality functors on coslices of Type and, as a corollary, that they preserve graph-indexed colimits.
+- It contains a formal proof of the 2-coherence of modality functors on coslices of Type and, as a corollary, that they preserve graph-indexed colimits.
 As a consequence, we formally derive the construction of such colimits in the full subcategory of modal types.

 The structure of the source code is described below.